 - Statements by international terrorists have called for attacks against Western interests in the Gulf region, including residential compounds, military, oil, transport and aviation interests.

 - Medications that are available over the counter or by prescription in Australia may be illegal in Qatar.
-For more information see under Health.
+For more information see Health.

 - Australia does not have an Embassy or Consulate in Qatar.
 The Australian Embassy in the United Arab Emirates provides consular assistance to Australians in Qatar.